For South African Passports and Visa, click here: Passports and Visas.

 • Communication with the next-of-kin in the event of, e.g. reported death or life threatening illness or injury.
 We also provide limited logistical assistance with the importation of mortal remains (including import permit applications) or burials of South African nationals abroad.
 We do not provide financial assistance arising from the death of a South African national abroad.

-• Provide guidance to next-of-kin and liaison with relevant stakeholders in the search for missing persons abroad and/or determination of the whereabouts of South African nationals abroad under certain circumstances.
+• Guide to next of kin and liaison with relevant stakeholders in the search for missing persons in the USA and determination of the whereabouts of South African nationals within the USA (without circumvention of Privacy Laws).

 • Advice, guidance and support to a parent/guardian in matters of child abduction in collaboration with the Office of the Chief Family Advocate where required, in cases of abduction of South African children to foreign countries.
 Where there is evidence that the health and safety of the child is in jeopardy, the matter is treated as a priority.
 DIRCO is not in a position to guarantee the return of the child.